laurent-laporte-pro/benker/docs/tutorials/grid.rst

 .. important::

-    The bounding box is not defined for an empty grid, un exception is raised in that specific case.
+    The bounding box is not defined for an empty grid, so ``None`` is returned in that case (this behavior is preferable to raising an exception, in order to simplify interactive debugging).

     .. doctest:: grid

         >>> grid = Grid()
-        >>> grid.bounding_box
+        >>> grid.bounding_box is None
-        Traceback (most recent call last):
-            ...
-        ValueError: grid is empty
+        True

 .. _benker__grid__operations: